Injection of Buscopan in MRI Scans

 You should not take Buscopan if:

-You should discuss with staff in the department before having Buscopan if:
+You should discuss with staff before having Buscopan if:

 Like all medicines, Buscopan can have side effects.
 Less than 1 in 10 people will get:

-- Allergic reactions such as skin rash, nettle rash, redness of the skin and itching.
+• Allergic reactions such as skin rash, skin redness and itching.

 If you have any of these symptoms whilst in the department, please see a member of staff.
-If you have symptoms later on and normal over the counter remedies do not help, please go to see your GP or walk in centre.
+If you have symptoms later on and normal over the counter remedies do not help, please go to see your GP or go to a walk-in centre.

 Seek immediate medical treatment if you have either of these rare complications:

-- Severe allergic reaction (anaphylaxis) such as difficulty breathing, feeling faint or dizzy (shock)
+• Severe allergic reaction (anaphylaxis) such as difficulty breathing, swelling of the face, tongue or throat, feeling faint or very dizzy (shock)

-Even if you have no known problems with your heart or blood pressure, we will take your heart rate and blood pressure before giving you Buscopan.
+Even if you have no known problems with your heart or blood pressure, staff will measure your heart rate and blood pressure before giving you Buscopan.

-Should you require further advice on the issues contained in this advice sheet, please do not hesitate to contact the MRI Department on telephone number: (01482) 674080
+Should you require further advice on the issues contained in this advice sheet, please do not hesitate to contact the MRI Department on telephone number: tel: 01482 674080

 General Advice and Consent